Thang1191/MikuPlymouth/README.md

 4. Run `./install.sh` manually to apply.

 ## Using all 37 clips simultaneously.
 (Not recommended)
-If you have a beefy computer and don't mind having 900+ frames of animation being loaded to ram every boot
+If you have a beefy computer and don't mind having 900+ frames of animation being loaded to ram every boot.
+This also removes the need to setup systemd service.
 1. Open `install.sh`.
 2. Locate the line: `pickcount=10`
 3. Set the number to 37